DavidJaz/DavidJaz.github.io/_posts/2018-03-13-Means-to-no-End.md

 >$$m(\lambda i. x_i) = \frac{x_1 + \ldots + x_n}{n}.$$

 So the arithmetic mean is a mean as we've defined it.
-* If we change the aspect $a$ above to be the product, we get the geometric mean.
+* If we change the aspect $$a$$ above to be the product, we get the geometric mean.
 If we change it to be the reciprocal of the sum of the reciprocals, we get the harmonic mean.
 * If we work in a continuous category, and let $$S$$ be a compact subspace of $$\mathbb{R}^n$$ (a body) and $$X$$ be an ambient space.
 Suppose we have a mass distribution $$ d : X \to \mathbb{R}$$, and let

 >$$a(b) = \int_B d(b)$$